omarcasey/omarcasey/README.md

 - 🔭 Currently learning fullstack web development with react.js, next.js, typescript, as well as learning about AI
 - 👯 Looking to collaborate with others and contribute to Open Source Projects
-- 📚 Currently enrolled at the University of Alberta, studying Computer Science
+- 📚 Currently seeking employment and career opportunities
 - 💥 My hobbies include strength training and photography

 ---